Answer all the questions

 Explanation:

-The phenotype is the physical or observable characteristic of an organism, such as eye color, height, or blood type.
+Phenotype is the physical or observable characteristic of an organism that you can actually see or measure, such as eye color, height, or blood type.
+It is what the genes actually produce when they are expressed in the body and affected by the environment.

 Two plants were crossed and the genotypes of the F1 generation were SS, Ss, Ss and ss.